 YOUNG WRITERS' TRACK WILL INCLUDE:

-Bryan Patrick Avery, award-winning poet and author of stories and books for children, presenting “Get Started on Your Mystery,” an interactive session where young authors create an amateur sleuth and a crime for them to solve.
-Attendees will leave ready to start writing their own story or novel.
+Bryan Patrick Avery, award-winning poet and author of stories and books for children and teens, presenting “Get Started on Your Mystery."
+Attendees will create an amateur sleuth, identify their Obsession, and give them a Secret or Condition that drives the story.
+Then, they create a crime for them to solve, and give the sleuth some suspects that will make solving the crime challenging.
+Attendees leave with the major building blocks to get started writing their own story or novel.

 Dale Berry, acclaimed graphic novelist and comic book